 Ohio has a differentiated system of technical assistance based on the district continuum of supports.
-This system forms the foundation for the technical assistance the state will provide to each district serving a significant number or percentage of schools identified as Priority or Focus schools.
+This system forms the foundation for the technical assistance the state will provide to each district serving a significant number or percentage of schools identified as CSI or TSI Priority or Focus schools.